Collapse of the World Trade Center: Structural design

 The towers were designed as framed tube structures, which provided tenants with open floor plans uninterrupted by columns or walls.
-The buildings were square and 207 ft on each side but had chamfered 6 ft 11 in corners making the exterior of each building roughly 210 ft wide.
-Numerous, closely spaced perimeter columns provided much of the strength to the structure, along with gravity load shared with the steel box columns of the core.
+The buildings were square and 207 ft on each side but had chamfered 6 ft 11 in corners, making each building's exterior roughly 210 ft wide.
+One World Trade Center (WTC 1), the "North Tower", was, at 1368 ft, six feet taller than Two World Trade Center (WTC 2), the "South Tower", which was 1362 ft tall.
+Numerous closely spaced perimeter columns provided much of the structural strength, along with gravity load shared with the steel box columns of the core.
 Above the tenth floor, there were 59 perimeter columns along each face of the building spaced 3 ft 4 in on center.
-While the towers were square, the interior cores were rectangular and were supported with 47 columns that ran the full height of each tower.
-All of the elevators and stairwells were located in the core, leaving a large column-free space between it and the perimeter that was bridged by prefabricated floor trusses.
-As the core was rectangular this created a long and short span distance to the perimeter columns.
+While the towers were square, the interior cores were rectangular and supported by 47 columns that ran the full height of each tower.
+All the elevators and stairwells were in the core, leaving a large column-free space between it and the perimeter that was bridged by prefabricated floor trusses.
+As the core was rectangular, this created a long and short span distance to the perimeter columns.

 The floors consisted of 4 in lightweight concrete slabs laid on a fluted steel deck.
 A grid of lightweight bridging trusses and main trusses supported the floors with shear connections to the concrete slab for composite action.
 The trusses had a span of 60 ft in the long-span areas and 35 ft in the short-span area.
 The trusses connected to the perimeter at alternate columns, and were therefore on 6.8 ft centers.
 The top chords of the trusses were bolted to seats welded to the spandrels on the perimeter side and a channel welded to interior box columns on the core side.
 The floors were connected to the perimeter spandrel plates with viscoelastic dampers, which helped reduce the amount of sway felt by building occupants.

-The towers also incorporated a "hat truss" or "outrigger truss" located between the 107th and 110th floors, which consisted of six trusses along the long axis of core and four along the short axis.
-This truss system allowed optimized load redistribution of floor diaphragms between the perimeter and core, with improved performance between the different materials of flexible steel and rigid concrete allowing the moment frames to transfer sway into compression on the core, which also mostly supported the transmission tower.
-These trusses were installed in each building to support future transmission towers but only the north tower was ultimately fitted with one.
+The towers also had a "hat truss" or "outrigger truss" between the 107th and 110th floors, consisting of six trusses along the long axis of core and four along the short axis.
+This system allowed optimized load redistribution of floor diaphragms between the perimeter and core, with improved performance between the different materials of flexible steel and rigid concrete allowing the moment frames to transfer sway into compression on the core, which also mostly supported the transmission tower.
+These trusses were installed in each building to support future transmission towers, but only the North Tower was ultimately fitted with one.